orrcody/academic-kickstart/content/research/_index.md

 ## Working Papers

-### Female peers and non-cognitive outcomes in Add Health
+### Peer Gender Composition and Non-Cognitive Outcomes
-**Abstract:** This paper studies the effect of peer gender on a variety of non-cognitive and cognitive outcomes using variation across adjacent school cohorts in the Add Health survey.
-Among female students, I find suggestive evidence that an increase in the share of female peers improves course grades, paying attention in class, sense of belonging, and positive beliefs about oneself.
-Among male students, I find an increase in the share of female peers reduces course grades and homework completion while increasing class attention and closeness to other students.
-Imprecision makes it difficult to draw firm conclusions from these results.
+**Abstract:** This paper studies the effect of the gender composition of a student’s peers on two non-cognitive skills: sense of belonging and self-worth.
+Using data from Add Health and exploiting idiosyncratic variation in the share of female peers across grades within schools, I find a small and statistically significant positive effect of a higher share of female peers on both non-cognitive skills for male students.
+I do not find evidence of an effect for female students.

 [Download manuscript (pdf)](/drafts/peereffects)